-Despite a promising start, The Bad Batch ’s first episode quickly fizzles out and makes it a disappointing first impression for Star Wars’ latest animated series.
+Despite a promising start, The Bad Batch ’s episode 1 quickly fizzles out and makes it a disappointing first impression for Star Wars’ latest animated series.

 *Warning: This piece contains spoilers for episode one of Star Wars: The Bad Batch*